BC44/AutoXSeeder/README.md

 Set directories corresponding to your working environment inside `AutoXSeeder.py`

-This script is intended to be used in a Windows environment
+This script is intended to be used in a Windows environment.
+Check out [Autotorrent](https://github.com/JohnDoee/autotorrent) for Linux/MacOS usage.

 # Setup